NextCenturyCorporation/neon/README.md

 Neon is extensively tested.
 The following gradle tasks can be invoked for additional testing beyond the unit tests:

 * gradlew acceptanceTest - (requires mongodb) Runs end-to-end acceptance tests.
 One must create a gradle.properties file that has a mongo.hosts property that points to his or her mongo instance.
 See gradle.properties.sample for an example.
 * gradlew integrationTest - (requires mongodb and shark) Runs integration tests against the existing data sources.
-In addition to the mongo.hosts property, one must set the hdfs.url and hive.host properties.
+In addition to the mongo.hosts property, one must set the hdfs.url and shark.host properties.
 Installation for shark can be found here: https://github.com/amplab/shark/wiki
 * gradlew gatling - (requires mongodb and shark) Runs multi-user concurrency tests.

 ## Deploying Neon